As Mideast conflict widens, US says attacks on Iran will last weeks and intensify

 The Israeli military said it had completed a wave of strikes targeting branches of al-Qard al-Hasan, a charity operating outside the Lebanese financial system that Israel says is used to fund Hezbollah's military wing.

 Israel also struck a building housing Al-Manar channel studios in Beirut’s southern suburbs following an evacuation warning, the channel said.
-The military said it targeted “Hezbollah command centers and weapons storage facilities in Beirut.”
-Plumes of smoke were seen billowing over the skyline.
 No immediate details on casualties were available.

 No end in sight to the US-Israeli campaign